-Back when you signed up for your first student loan, you might have been grateful to learn you had 10 years or more or more to pay the money back.
-A longer loan term typically comes with smaller monthly payments — and that can help a lot when you’re just starting out and trying to make ends meet.
+Back when you signed up for your first federal student loan, you might have been grateful to learn you had 10 years or more to pay the money back.
+A longer loan term typically comes with smaller monthly payments — and that can be helpful when you’re just starting out and trying to make ends meet.

-The lender should be instructed to put extra payments toward principal reduction, not the next month’s payment.
-It may be possible to do this online, by logging into your account and selecting how the extra should be allocated.
+When you apply for student loans, you may take out multiple education loans to help cover your tuition and related expenses.
+You can instruct your lender to put extra payments toward principal reduction, not the next month’s payment.
+It may be possible to do this electronically by logging into your account and selecting how the extra amount should be allocated.

 Are You Ready for Accelerated Payments?